ericlavigne/crane/README.md

 **The push phase rsyncs local and remote files.**  Often you specify a number of files to sync from local locations to a single remote root.
 Crane offers shorthand for this by providing a tupel where the first element is a vector of "froms", and the second element is the root, the "to."

+[TODO: default pushes should take care of most things.]

 Finally, **the run phase runs some commands** - this is where you start a webserver, worker processes, databases, or whatever this service is for.

-[TODO: explain shorthand for running that calls a target in deploy on the server when we come up with it.]
+Notice the shorthand for calling targets from deploy.clj on the server.
+Crane moves the appropriate parts of your project structure to the server-root, and runs any targets listed in the :targets vector under :run.

 [TODO: give example for work that uses the install phase.]